 What is a Management Consultant Resume?

-Management Consultants provide assistance to a variety of organizations for improving their performance.
+Management Consultants are required in a variety of organizations to provide them assistance for improving their performance.

 - requirement gathering/assessing

 - organizing workshops/seminars

 Qualifications often seen on Management Consultant resumes are the likes of